 If you're inspired by bright, cheery colors, by all means, have these colors in your retreat.
 No one said a personal space has to be boring!
 Yellow is uplifting and fresh, greens and blues are soothing, red is inspiring!
 Choose the colors that make you feel your best.

 Add Decorative Elements to Your Space

 Without even painting the walls, you can bring soothing and inspiring colors to your personal space with decorative accessories, flowers, and pictures.
 Choose pieces that will contribute to the relaxing and supportive atmosphere of the space you're trying to create.

-With everything in place, your personal retreat is ready for you.
-It will be the place you gravitate to when you want to rest, want to indulge yourself, want to pursue your special interests, or just get away from it all.
+With everything in place, your retreat is ready for you.
+It will be the place you gravitate to when you want to rest, want to indulge yourself, or want to pursue your special interests, or even just get away from it all.

 Don't feel decadent or wasteful when you escape to your private area.
 Be grateful that you recognize the importance of taking some time to reinvigorate yourself.
 Appreciate your time alone.
 Get reinforced mentally, physically, and emotionally.
 Your life will be richer for it, and those around you will recognize the change in your attitude and personality.